+Update 3/9/20.
 I never know where I’m going to get ideas for reviews.
 Take Andro400 for example.
 I first heard the Andro400 radio commercial as I sat in a doctor’s office waiting for a checkup.
-The product was said to help not only with belly fat and weight loss but also alleviate issues of low testosterone too.
+The Andro400 supplement was said to help not only with belly fat and weight loss but also, improve memory, boost libido by up to 90% and alleviate issues of low testosterone too.
 Does it work?
 I must admit Andro400 did not contain what I thought it did.
-If you were also curious of this product, keep reading and discover what I found.
+If you were also curious about this supplement, keep reading and discover what I found.

-When I first heard the name of this supplement, my guess was that it that contained androsteinedione, known in bodybuilding circles as “Andro.”
+When I first heard the name of this supplement, my guess was that it contained androstenedione, known in bodybuilding circles as “Andro.”
 I was wrong.
 Andro 400 does not contain andro.
-Rather, according to its website – Andro400.com – 1 capsule contains these 3 ingredients:
+According to its website – Andro400.com – 1 capsule contains these 3 ingredients:

 - Eurycoma longifolia 250 mg